yeagy/bss/README.md

     public Timestamp getLegacyTimestamp() { return legacyTimestamp; }
 }
 ```
-You can also use the SqlGenerator class to generate DML based on your pojo.<br/>
+You can also use the SqlGenerator class to generate DDL/DML based on your POJO.<br/>
 Supports both ? parameters and :named parameters.